sourcery-ai-experiments/QuarticSDK/docs/dev_guide/basic.md

 The tag data iterator is created based upon the multiple transformations that the user might need.
 The transformations is a list of dictionaries where each dictionary contains the details of interpolation/aggregation to be performed on the data.
 The different transformations are:

 #### Interpolation:

-Interpolation contains the following keys to be present:
+Interpolation requires the following keys to be present:

 - **transformation_type (mandatory)**: Refers to the type of transformation.
 It should always be `interpolation` for this.
 - **column (mandatory)**: Refers to the column which is to be interpolated.
 - **method (mandatory)**: Refers to the interpolation method; the options are: linear, spline, cubic interpolation, and polynomial.